cornell-zhang/allo-pldi24-artifact/README.md

 If you do not want to use the pre-built docker, we also provide detailed instructions on how to build the baseline systems from scratch.
 Please refer to this [link](3rdparty/README.md) for more information. **For AE, there's no need to build from source.
 All tools are provided in the docker container.**

 ### Vitis Toolchain

+The experiments require the [Vitis 2022.1](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/2022-1.html) toolchain for FPGA synthesis.
+We provide two options for users to obtain the Vitis toolchain.
+The first option is to use the pre-configured Vitis toolchain volume that we provide, which can be downloaded from our Drive, but it may take about 5 hours to download the whole package.
+The second option is to download the Vitis toolchain from the official website.
+The downloading speed is probably faster, but you need to register an AMD account and install it manually on your machine, which may also take about 5 hours to complete.
+Reviewers can choose either option based on their preference.

 #### Vitis Toolchain Volume (For AE Only)